bashidorg/Shift/README.md

     $ Shift --backup-all [dir-name]

-Or, just backup the current window manager log in and the running panel in background
+Or, just backup the current window manager log in and the running panel in background.

     $ Shift --backup [dir-name]

-Installing other dotfiles to your system.
+Installing another dotfiles into your system.

     $ Shift --deploy [github-url]

-Set wall of desktop using third-party.
+Set a desktop wallpaper using third-party `feh`, `nitrogen`.

     $ Shift --wall fill|tile 'path/to/your/image'